Jeremiah 25:2

 PROCLAMATION FOR 23 YEARS

-From the thirteenth year of Josiah the son of Amon, king of Judah, even to this day these twenty-three years - This marks the beginning of Jeremiah’s ministry.
+From the thirteenth year of Josiah the son of Amon, king of Judah, even to this day these twenty-three years - This marks the beginning of God's calling Jeremiah’s into ministry (Jer 1:1-3).
 Jeremiah has been warning Judah since about 627 BC.
 And even to this day is about 605 BC so he preached during reigns of Josiah, Jehoahaz (3 months) and Jehoiakim (about 4 years).
 Yes, different kings but with the same message and the same refusal and rejection.
 Jeremiah's "long windedness" was a reflection of God's long patience.
 It is worth noting that Jeremiah preached during a time of outward reform under Josiahand yet the people’s hearts were largely unchanged.

 the word of the LORD has come to me - Jeremiah stresses the words he has been speaking are not his words but God's words, His special revelation.
 Truth was not hidden.